sarahrobertsco/prompt_engineering/Getting-Started/What-is-Prompt-Engineering.md

 ## The Future of Prompt Engineering

 As AI continues to evolve, the role of the prompt engineer will become increasingly important.
 There is a growing need for professionals who can bridge the gap between human intent and machine understanding.
 The future may see the rise of standard methodologies and best practices that will shape the way we interact with AI systems.

-## Conclusion

-Prompt engineering is not just about getting the right answers from an AI; it's about asking the right questions.
-As we continue to push the boundaries of artificial intelligence, prompt engineers will play a pivotal role in shaping the future of human-AI interaction.

 ---